azgk1/blok/README.md

 - [License](#License)

 # About Blok
 <p>Blok is a multipurpose tool built in Python that combines a simple image viewer and text editor in one application.
-It features a clean, minimalistic interfac, essential writing and editing features and the image viewer allows for basic image browsing capabilities.
+It features a clean, minimalistic interface, essential writing and editing features and the image viewer allows for basic image browsing capabilities.
 With its lightweight design, Blok is ideal for users who want a straightforward tool for handling both text documents and images without unnecessary complexity.</p>

 ![GitHub Tag](https://img.shields.io/github/v/tag/azGKRWPm/blok?style=flat-square)
 ![GitHub contributors](https://img.shields.io/github/contributors/azGKRWPm/blok?style=flat-square)